Kanomble/celery_blast/README.md

     - [x] integrate docker container for mafft and fasttree
     - [x] perform msa with orthologous subject sequences
     - [x] build ml or neighbour joining trees from all msa's
-- [ ] blastn one way searches can't display query sequence informations (of DNA sequences) received by biopython, biopython uses the protein db per default which causes errors if gene ids are provided
+- [ ] blastn one way searches can't display query sequence information (of DNA sequences) received by biopython, biopython uses the protein db per default which causes errors if gene ids are provided
 - [x] check if backward organism is in database
   - [X] check if query sequences are in backward database
 - [X] installation still requires the `assembly_levels.sql` SQL-Script which inserts the four assembly levels, search for automatic insertions by installation